Serpentine Squiggles

 This changes the scenario and the winning answer.
 Bob still never benefits from cooperating instead of defecting, but totally, visibly, predictably committing to a strategy of cooperating does benefit him.
 Alice can cooperate, knowing it’ll make Bob cooperate.

-If you break it down, this maps onto the basilisk situation.
-For the future superhuman AI, not torturing anyone is always a better strategy than torturing them (it’s a waste of resources), and here in the present, if you think the AI is going to torture people, not building it always a better strategy than building it.
+If you break it down, this maps onto the Basilisk situation.
+For the future superhuman artificial intelligence (henceforth, ASI) it chosing to not torture anyone is always a better strategy than torturing them (it’s a waste of resources), and here in the present, if you think the ASI is going to torture people, not building it always a better strategy than building it.

-But — and this is the crucial thing — if the AI predictably commits to torture conditional on certain (lack of) behavior, the payoff matrix changes.
+But — and this is the crucial thing — if the ASI predictably commits to torture conditional on certain (lack of) behavior, the payoff matrix changes.

 Now, in prisoner’s dilemma-esque situations in real life, people cooperate because of empathy.
 Or because they know that if people know they’re the sort of person who’ll cheat and exploit people, nobody will trust them; but if they’re the sort of person who will do the right thing, people will help them in turn.

 Remember how I opened this section?
-Roko’s Basilisk is revenge with extra steps.
+The Basilisk is revenge with extra steps.

 Imagine someone has wronged you.
 There’s an impulse to get back at them, wrong them in turn make things even, right?